mvolkmann/blog/src/love2d.md

 ## Background Scrolling

 A single image can be scrolled across the background in any direction.
-The image should have the same dimensions at the window and the opposite edges should match to avoid a visible "seam".
+It is best if the image being scrolled is pre-scaled so one of its dimensions matches the corresponding window dimension.
+For example, for horizontal scrolling the image height should match the window height.
+It order to achieve seamless scrolling, the opposite edges should match.

 For example: